 #2: Organic Search Is More Content and Link Heavy

 Sticking with the organic search method, another difference we will find that it is way more content and backlink heavy.
 As opposed to paid search which uses ads to rank for a keyword, the organic search method does the same thing through either an informational article or video supported by powerful and authority backlinks.
-These backlinks are usually from outreached guest posts, editorial links, citations, infographics or niche edits – you can buy these from reputable link building services like SEOlutions or Fatjoe.
+These backlinks are usually from outreached guest posts and niche edits, editorial links, citations or even infographic links – you can buy these from reputable link building services like SEOlutions or Fatjoe.
 In fact, the more diverse and informational the content is, the better the organic search rankings usually are if that content is pushed correctly by powerful backlinks.

 #1: Paid Search Has An Immediate Effect